 “Knowing, in a deep-down sense, where you are from contributes not only to your sense of identity but to your sense of community.”

-Several years ago I picked up an Utne Reader to read an article called “The Lonely American.”
-The article begins with some grave statistics, cited for you here:
+A number of year back I picked up a copy of the Utne to read an article called “The Lonely American.”
+The article began with some grave statistics, cited for you here:

 Two recent studies suggest that our society is in the midst of a dramatic and progressive slide toward disconnection.
 In the first, using data from the General Social Survey (GSS), Duke University researchers found that between 1985 and 2004 the number of people with whom the average American discussed “important matters” dropped from three to two.
 Even more stunning, the number of people who said there was no one with whom they discussed important matters tripled: In 2004 individuals without a single confidant made up a quarter of those surveyed.
 Our country is now filled with them.